-The comparison between COSMO-CLM and the measurements in terms of wind speeds speed was further extended to different classes of atmospheric, dynamic stability since this because the stability strongly determines the wind conditions over the North Sea (Stull, 1988; Sathe et al., 2011) and also determines the atmospheric response to a wind farm forcing (Platis et al., 2021).
-This stability classification was done based on the Bulk Richardson Number (BRNRB), which is computed as :- where g corresponds to the gravitational constant, θ_v is the virtual potential temperature, z is height and u and v are the zonal and meridional wind speed components, respectively.
-The overbar over the virtual potential temperature denotes that it is averaged over the different four model layers between 50 m and 150 m height.
+The comparison between COSMO-CLM and the measurements in terms of wind speed was further extended to different classes of atmospheric, dynamic stability because the stability strongly determines the wind conditions over the North Sea (Stull, 1988; Sathe et al., 2011) and also determines the atmospheric response to a wind farm forcing (Platis et al., 2021).
+This stability classification was done based on the Bulk Richardson Number (R_B), which is computed as where g corresponds to the gravitational constant, θ_v is the virtual potential temperature, z is height and u and v are the zonal and meridional wind speed components, respectively.
+The overbar over the virtual potential temperature denotes that it is averaged over the four model layers between 50 m and 150 m height.
 Finally, the gradients in u, v and θ_v were determined by averaging the gradients between each of the subsequent layers between 50 m and 150 m.
-Based on the BRNR_B, we can identify three distinct dynamic stability regimes (Grachev et al., 2013; Dirksen et al., 2022):
+Based on the (R_B) , we can identify three distinct dynamic stability regimes (Grachev et al., 2013; Dirksen et al., 2022):

+255

-$$\underline{BRN}{\mathcal{R}B} = \frac{\frac{g}{\theta_v} \frac{\Delta \theta_v}{\Delta z}}{(\frac{\Delta u}{\Delta z})^2 + (\frac{\Delta v}{\Delta z})^2}$$ (5)
+$$R_B = \frac{\frac{g}{\theta_v} \frac{\Delta \theta_v}{\Delta z}}{(\frac{\Delta u}{\Delta z})^2 + (\frac{\Delta v}{\Delta z})^2}$$

+(5)

-- unstable: BRN $R_B < 0$.
-This is the case when the temperature gradient is negative, which corresponds to an unstable thermal stratification. - weakly stable: $0 < BRN < \leq R_B \leq 0.25$.
+- unstable: $R_B < 0$.
+This is the case when the temperature gradient is negative, which corresponds to an unstable thermal stratification. - weakly stable: $0 \le R_B \le 0.25$.
 This is the case when the temperature gradient is positive, but the temperature effect is weak compared to the vertical wind shear.
-In this case, the wind shear-generated turbulence is relatively strong compared to the buoyant damping. - stable: BRN $R_B > 0.25$.
+In this case, the wind shear-generated turbulence is relatively strong compared to the buoyant damping. - stable: $R_B > 0.25$.
 This is the case when the temperature gradient is positive and strong compared to the vertical shear.
-In this case, the wind shear-generated turbulence is strongly damped and this region of the ABL can be considered dynamically stable. - Gradients were calculated based on potential temperature instead of virtual potential temperature as an analysis of the driving data showed minimal variations of specific humidity over the considered height range.
-Since A comparison of the modelled temperature gradients with measured temperature gradients at the station MMIJ between 90 m MSL and 21 m MSL shows a good correspondence in the long-term temperature gradient probability distribution, indicating sufficient model skill for this subdivision into stability classes (supplementary Fig. S5).
-Because vertical profiles of pressure and temperature are generally - 290 not available over the range of the meteorological masts or wind lidar scanning ranges, this the stability criterion can only be computed for the model.
-For a comparison with the measurement data, the corresponding timestamps for each stability class in the model data were also selected in the measurement time series Based on a good temporal correlation between the temperature gradients of COSMO-CLM and measurement mast MMIJ (Pearson correlation coefficient = 0.85), the timesteps matched to a stability class for the model grid cell nearest to each measurement location were also matched to that stability class for the measurement data.
+In this case, the wind shear-generated turbulence is strongly damped and this region of the ABL can be considered dynamically stable.

+Gradients were calculated based on potential temperature instead of virtual potential temperature as an analysis of the driving data showed minimal variations of specific humidity over the considered height range.
+A comparison of the modelled temperature gradients with measured temperature gradients at the station MMIJ between 90 m MSL and 21 m MSL shows a good correspondence in the long-term temperature gradient probability distribution, indicating sufficient model skill for this subdivision into stability classes (supplementary Fig. S5).
+Because vertical profiles of pressure and temperature are generally not available over the range of the meteorological masts or wind lidar scanning ranges, the stability criterion can only be computed for the model.
+Based on a good temporal correlation between the temperature gradients of COSMO-CLM and measurement mast MMIJ (Pearson correlation coefficient = 0.85), the timesteps matched to a stability class for the model grid cell nearest to each measurement location were also matched to that stability class for the measurement data.